nanoMFG/nanodiam/docs/nanodiam-SPD-1.0.0.md

 <!-- Provide a list of issue links to document the main set of user requirements to be satisfied by this release.
 Use the user requirement template to draft thense issues.
 A well written user requirement should be easy to justify (Rational) and should be testable.
 List in order of priority as must have, should have or nice to have for each use case. -->
 Well placed button
 Clear and easy to read output graphs/data
-Include user manual with pictures depicting how to use the application and what to expect from the output
+Include user manual with pictures depicting how to use the application and what to expect from the outputs

 ### 3.3 Proposed User Interface
 <!--Could include drawn mockups, screenshots of prototypes, comparison to existing software and other descriptions.-->
 UI will be similar to that of the Graphene Raman Fitting Tool.
 There will be a button to upload or drag and drop files.
 Once uploaded, the graphs/data will apear in small windows with the ability to save/print.

 ### 3.4 Documentation Plan
 <!-- List planned documentation activities -->